Measuring the movement of food through your stomach and bowel.

 You should fast from midnight the night before the commencement of the test.
-Please inform the technologist when booking the appointment if you have any food allergies or intolerences.
+Please inform the technologist when booking the appointment if you have any food allergies or intolerances.

-You are free to leave the hospital between the first and second part of the scan.
+You are free to leave the hospital between the first and second parts of the scan.
 You may eat and drink as you wish.

-There are no side effects or reaction from the radiolabelled compound you have ingested.
-The procedure itself is completely painless.
+There are no side effects or reactions from the radiolabelled compound you have ingested.
+The procedure itself is entirely painless.
 There is no need to hold your breath during the test.

 In general, the scans and results are sent to your doctor the next working day.
 Depending on the type of scan you are having (and the clinical urgency), you may be able to take the scan with you in some cases, however, there will be a delay while the report is typed.